What is the Core Location Vocabulary?

 The Core Location Vocabulary is a simplified, reusable and extensible data model that captures the fundamental characteristics of a location, represented as an address, a geographic name, or a geometry.

-eGovernment Core Vocabularies are the starting point for developing interoperable eGovernment systems as it allows mappings with existing data models.
+E-Government Core Vocabularies are the starting point for developing interoperable e-Government systems as it allows mappings with existing data models.
 This guarantees Public Administrations to attain cross-border and cross-sector interoperability.
-Please refer to the eGovernment Core Vocabularies paper on the approach and benefits of Core Concepts for further background.

 - On 7 May 2012 version 1.00 of the combined specification of Core Business, Core Location and Core Person Vocabulary was released.

-- On 23 May 2012, the Coordination Group of the Interoperability Solutions for European Public Administrations (ISA) Programme has endorsed version 1.00 of the combined specification of Core Business, Core Location and Core Person Vocabulary.
+- On 23 May 2012 the Coordination Group of the Interoperability Solutions for European Public Administrations (ISA) Programme has endorsed the Core Business, Core Location and Core Person Vocabulary.